Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Phase 3: Generation #

-Click "Submit" and let Composer work.
-Typical generation times:
+I click "Submit" and let Composer work.
+Typical generation times I've observed:

 During generation:

-• If you realize you forgot context, you can add files mid-generation in some Cursor versions, but it's cleaner to cancel and restart
+- If I realize I forgot context, I can add files mid-generation in some Cursor versions, but it's cleaner to cancel and restart

 Phase 4: Diff Review #

 Composer presents changes in a unified diff view.
-This is where you catch mistakes before they hit your codebase.
+This is where I catch mistakes before they hit my codebase.

-• Reject hunks that look suspicious; you can regenerate or manually fix
+- I reject hunks that look suspicious; I can regenerate or manually fix

-• If 80% looks good but 20% is wrong, accept the good hunks and iterate on the rest
+- If 80% looks good but 20% is wrong, I accept the good hunks and iterate on the rest

 Phase 5: Verification #